tomrcc/rosey-astro-starter/README.md

 If a namespace of static is added to a key, the key is a markdown input and gets run through a diff to show a translator any changes to the original version.
 The old translation is preserved between changes to the original.
 If a namespace of markdown is added to a key, the key is a markdown input, but does not get run through a diff, as changes to the original will result in the translation being wiped, and a new translation required.

+All translations will be saved in your git history, so if a translation is accidentally wiped and you need to get it back, you can go to the files git history to retrieve it.

 ## Environment Variables